 Telematics is another in-vehicle application which the arrival of 5G is expected to revolutionise.
 Fleets are already employing telematics powered by 4G connectivity and coupled with active GPS to transmit and collect valuable data in real-time, including driver behaviour and fuel consumption.
 By collecting and analysing this data, fleet managers are able to plan routes, manage energy consumption and train drivers more effectively.
 With the advent of 5G, telematics will evolve and become fully integrated with the connected vehicle of the future.
 Vast amounts of data will be transferred across entire fleets and more predictive, data-driven management will therefore be enabled, with automatic alerts containing diagnostic information on vehicles and cargo being sent to drivers and fleet managers.

-The ability of vehicles to exchange data, send alerts and interact with IoT-enabled ‘smart city’ infrastructure also requires an exceedingly fast, flexible and low-latency connection, and 5G will not only deliver this but will ultimately provide the necessary platform for the development of autonomous vehicles.
+The ability of vehicles to exchange data, send alerts and interact with IoT-enabled ‘smart city’ infrastructure also requires an exceedingly fast, flexible and low-latency connection, and 5G for in-vehicle will not only deliver this but will ultimately provide the necessary platform for the development of autonomous vehicles.
 In addition, 5G for in-vehicle applications will encapsulate low power wide area networking ideal for when speed isn’t the main aim, but keeping power consumption low is.
 This forms the foundation needed to support mobile IoT growth on a massive scale.

 Cellular is already instrumental in enabling organisations to stay connected on the road, with 4G LTE networking playing a crucial part in the development of in-vehicle applications.
 5G is expected to extend this transformation even further, both enhancing the effectiveness of current applications and paving the way for future technologies.